theupshift/chrdev/posts/2019-08-29-Deploy-Eleventy-site-with-Github-Actions-on-AWS-S3.md

 ![gh-actions-working.png](/assets/images/posts/eleventy-github-actions-aws/gh-actions-working.png)

-I [finally managed](https://twitter.com/christian_fei/status/1167164272096550912) to get the deployment of an [eleventy](https://www.11ty.io) site (namely this one) and sync with AWS S3, where this blog is hosted.
+I [finally managed](https://twitter.com/christian_fei/status/1167164272096550912) to get the deployment of an [eleventy - 11ty](https://www.11ty.io) site (namely this one) and sync with AWS S3, where this blog is hosted.

 Additionally you can put in a small script that purges [cloudflare's](https://www.cloudflare.com) cache too.